-If you do not have a passport, apply for one at your earliest convenience as it can take several weeks to a few months to receive one.
+If you do not have a passport, apply for one at your earliest convenience as it can take a few months to receive one.
 Check current processing times on the State Department website.

 You can apply for a passport on campus in the International Programs & Services office Passport Facility (by appointment only)—in addition to post offices, county, or municipal offices.
 Our office also takes official passport and visa photos.

 If you already have a passport, check the expiration date to make sure it is valid for at least six months after your planned return home.
-Make several photocopies of the information page of your passport for your own use and save them electronically in a secure location.
-Be sure to leave a copy at home with your family or another responsible person.
+Make several copies of the information page of your passport for your own use.
+Bring a few copies with you, keep them in separate places, and save a digital copy.
+Be sure to provide a copy with your family or whomever you’ve designated your in case of emergency contact.

 When traveling abroad, keep your passport in a safe place.
 When not traveling, keep it in a secure place in your residency.
 If you lose your passport, report it.
-Non-U.S. citizens should contact their home country’s consulate or embassy.
+Non-U.S. citizens should contact their home country’s consulate or embassy for assistance.

 It is recommended that a parent, guardian, or emergency contact also have a valid passport in case they need or want to visit you during your program.
 For more information on passports, visit the U.S. State Department’s website.

 Visas & Residence Permits

-Many countries require students to have visas or residence permits.
-Information regarding visas and residence permits can be obtained from the foreign embassy or consulate in the U.S. Non-U.S. citizens should contact their home country’s consulate or embassy.
-Our office provides visa photo services.
-Inquire for details.
+Many countries require students to have a visa or permit to study abroad.
+Information regarding visas and permits can be obtained from the foreign embassy or consulate in the U.S. Non-U.S. citizens should contact their home country’s consulate or embassy.
+Our office provides limited visa photo services.

 International Student Identity Card (ISIC)